core-wg/senml-spec/draft-ietf-core-senml.md

 counteract the advice at the end of {{considerations}}.

-All new SenML labels that have "base" semantics (see {{senml-base}}) MUST start with character 'b'.
+All new SenML labels that have "base" semantics (see {{senml-base}}) MUST start with the character 'b'.
 Regular labels MUST NOT start with that character.

 Extensions that add a label that is intended for use with XML need to create a new RelaxNG scheme that includes all the labels in the IANA